Tiimber/terminal-notification/README.md

 ---

-There is also one other special CONFIGURATION:
+There is also two more special CONFIGURATION:

 ```
+[CONFIGURATION:{STARTUP}]
+    [NOTIFICATION][TITLE]START[MESSAGE]Application has started[SOUND]Pop
+[/CONFIGURATION:{STARTUP}]

 [CONFIGURATION:{QUIT}]
-    [NOTIFICATION][TITLE]QUIT[MESSAGE]All commands have terminated[SOUND]Basso[GROUP]group1
+    [NOTIFICATION][TITLE]QUIT[MESSAGE]All commands have terminated[SOUND]Basso
 [/CONFIGURATION:{QUIT}]
 ```

-This is simply put a special configuration which only triggers when all commands have finished running, no matter if successful or interrupted.
+These are simply put special configurations which only triggers before the commands are started and after commands have finished running, no matter if successful or interrupted.
 There are no patterns, historyPatterns or graceTime settings for this one.

 Sounds
 ------